Skip to main content

 Risks

-Numerous studies have concluded that there are minimal differences in risk between the three drugs.
-A concern is that there is a greater possibility of infection with Avastin due to potential contamination when the drug is being repackaged into smaller doses for the eye.
-When appropriate guidelines are followed for preparing such medicines, this risk is minimized.
+Numerous studies have concluded that there are minimal differences in risk between the drugs.
+Concerns have been raised about a greater possibility of infection with Avastin.
+That’s because there is a potential risk for contamination when the drug is being repackaged into smaller doses for the eye.
+However, when appropriate guidelines are followed for preparing such medicines, this risk is minimal.
 Additionally, “in the vast majority of cases of eye infection, the source is the surface of the patient’s own eye, rather than contaminated medication or anything else,” said Abdish Bhavsar, M.D., Academy clinical spokesperson and retina specialist.

 Packaging and accessibility

-Since Lucentis, Eylea and Beovu are FDA approved for use in the eye, they are manufactured and delivered to ophthalmologists as eye injectables, usually stored in the ophthalmologist’s office and available for use whenever they are needed.
+Since Lucentis, Eylea, Eylea HD and Vabysmo are FDA approved for use in the eye, they are manufactured and delivered to ophthalmologists as eye injectables, usually stored in the ophthalmologist’s office and available for use whenever they are needed.

 Which treatment is right for you?